Throughout the buying process, there are points that, depending on where a lead is in the funnel, can cause friction.

-Form completions are almost always a point of friction because they are usually asking for more information than just a name and email address.
+Form completions are almost always a friction point because they usually ask for more information than just a name and email address.

-Those in the earlier stages of the pipeline will often opt out of filling out a form, because they aren’t ready to make the commitment of giving you all that information.
+Those in the earlier stages of the pipeline will often opt out of filling out a form because they aren’t ready to commit to giving you all that information.
 They might not want to fill out a form until they are late into the research stage or just beginning to consider other options.
 They will want to know why they should stick with your brand.
-Your gated content must provide them with that answer or they won’t be back.
+Your gated content must provide them with that answer, or they won’t be back.

 Another thing to consider is removing that friction in general.
-If you buy third party engagement data from an outside source, you can often match your contacts with those you purchase.
-This means that you won’t have to gate content to get more information, you simply need to match your contacts with the users that convert.
+If you buy third-party engagement data from an outside source, you can often match your contacts with those you purchase.
+This means that you won’t have to gate content to get more information, you need to match your contacts with the users that convert.